Expressions

 Example:

-We have a dataset (DS) containing associations of the definition Person with the attributes Age, Gender, Employment and StartDate.
+We have a dataset (DS) containing instances of the definition Person with the attributes Age, Gender, Employment and StartDate.

 Default dataset "DS" in a Matrix